Vasu77df/ecrimagemetadataextractor/README.md

 # ecrimagemetadataextractor
-Simple CLI tool to extract the image manifest and metadata from an container images stored in a private ECR registry
+Simple CLI tool to extract the image manifest and metadata from container images stored in a private AWS ECR registry

-## Premise
+## Motivation
 Take this scenario:
 - You are running a build job, or a task in a container for example in AWS CodeBuild.
 - While you are building the artifact you want to capture the details of the container you are using.
-- This can be used to add to your SBOM or just to capture data to check for reproducibility drifts.
+- You can capture the build environment metadata to your SBOM or just to capture metadata to check for reproducibility drifts or replicating the environment for troubleshooting.

-This is a cli tool you could run within your container or out-of-band to capture this container manifest and the metadata from the digest.
+This cli tool or library however you would like to use this, could be run within your container or out-of-band to capture a container's manifest and then it's metadata from the digest.

 ## Usage
 ```